 3. Why is exercising with my baby important?

 Regular postpartum workouts can help a new mother recover faster from her delivery and relieve postpartum pains.
-Further, mommy and baby workouts can be an excellent way to spend quality time with them and bond in a fun and productive way.
+Mommy and baby workouts also help boost the mother’s fitness and mental health and reduce the risk of postpartum depression (1).
+Furthermore, doing workouts with your child can be an excellent way to spend quality time and bond with them in a fun and productive way.

 The initial years after childbirth can overwhelm new mothers, and their fitness may take a back seat.
 However, maintaining a healthy lifestyle is vital to help the body to recover fully postpartum.
 While finding time for exercise may be difficult, you can turn your bonding time into an infant fitness regime if you exercise with your baby.
 For instance, you can hold your baby and do squats, stretching, curl-ups, lunges, and swimming, improving your and your infant’s fitness.
 But before you exercise with your baby, seek a doctor’s advice to determine which exercises suit you.